 I don't actually know how this book is going to develop this all by brain don't be too harsh on it.

 thx for reading my first draft.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, FluffyNiinjaWrite a Review